 - Therapeutic Horseback Riding: This is a unique horse therapy approach that includes horseback riding and addresses the physical needs of the client.
 This style uses a therapeutic team, usually including a certified therapeutic riding instructor, two or more volunteers, and a horse, to help an individual ride a horse and work with the horse on the ground.

-Because horses are so in-tune with non-verbal cues in their environment, they can help aid people with a variety of issues, including mental, emotional and physical.
+Because horses are so in-tune with non-verbal cues in their environment, they can help aid people with a variety of issues, including mental, emotional and physical problems.
 The mutual building of trust through self-confidence, healthy communication, and mindfulness with such a large and powerful animal can aid in building or restoring healthy boundaries for those who have a history of abuse, trauma, neglect, and low self-esteem.
 This type of therapy can also be especially helpful in treating those who have trust and abandonment issues.

 For some, working with a horse provides exercise for those who need help developing fine and gross motor skills.
 Hippotherapy allows others to stretch and activate organic muscle movements with the horse’s gait.
-Individuals with different forms of cerebral palsy and autism can benefit from horseback riding, as it helps them develop strength, balance, and muscle control.
+People with different forms of cerebral palsy and autism can benefit from horseback riding, as it helps them develop strength, balance, and muscle control.

 Equine assisted psychotherapy can also be used to treat the following conditions: